 (a) elapsed time since the script started, or

 (b) the total CPU time taken by the script, including or excluding the CPU time taken by OSC.

 The maximum execution time by default for PHP scripts is taken to be 30 seconds.
-PHP stops the script and reports an error in case a script runs longer than maximum execution time.
-Amount of time PHP allows can be controlled by running the scripts for changing the maximum execution time directive in the php.ini file.
+PHP stops the script and reports an error in case a script runs longer than the maximum execution time.
+The amount of time PHP allows can be controlled by running the scripts for changing the maximum execution time directive in the php.ini file.

 The default port used is Port 3306 for the classic MySQL (port) protocol.
-It is used by the MySQL Connectors, client, or for utilities like MySQL pump, MySQL dump.
-The port supported by MySQL Connectors or MySQL Shell or MySQL Router for X Protocol (mysqlx_port), is estimated by multiplying 10 to classic MySQL protocol port.
+It is used by the MySQL Connectors, client, or for utilities like MySQL pump, and MySQL dump.
+The port supported by MySQL Connectors or MySQL Shell or MySQL Router for X Protocol (mysqlx_port), is estimated by multiplying 10 by the classic MySQL protocol port.

-You have a 2mb limit of upload/import size in MySQL which is totally odd and highly inconvenient to import large files.
-User can get the upload size increased by allowing and editing the server’s php.ini configuration file.
+You have a 2MB limit of upload/import size in MySQL which is totally odd and highly inconvenient to import large files.
+Users can get the upload size increased by allowing and editing the server’s php.ini configuration file.
 Generally, it is located at /etc/php.ini in servers like CentOS.

-To increase MySQL upload limit on the server
+To increase the MySQL upload limit on the server

-Go to php.ini and find the following and change the values to larger database size.
+Go to php.ini and find the following and change the values to a larger database size.

 upload_max_filesize = 40M post_max_size = 40M